shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Forearms
 The Forearms will require:
- - an M3 hex screwdriver
+ - a M3 hex screwdriver
- - 8 silver M3 screws
+ - 8x silver M3 screws

 Pre-thread all screw holes before assembly.